-The pricing of different types of single-premium annuities can be contrasted by the reader.
-To better understand the market for annuities, a source of annuity prices for multiple products, companies, and years can be examined.
-Annuityshopper.com publishes on its web page approximately twice a year a survey of annuity prices that covers a variety of individual (not group) annuity products and insurance companies.
-A look at Chart 3-2 shows that a 65-year-old man could expect roughly \$5.48 per month in annuity payout per \$1,000 premium payment for a fixed life annuity, compared with \$5.04 per month for a 10-year certain and continuous annuity (a life annuity with a guarantee of a minimum of 10 years of payments) and \$4.70 for a cash refund annuity, which refunds the unpaid nominal amount of the premium in the event that the annuitant dies before the full amount of the initial premium has been distributed.
+The pricing of different types of single-premium annuities has been contrasted by researchers.
+10. A report shows that a 65-year-old man could expect roughly \$7.22 per month in annuity payout per \$1,000 premium payment for a fixed life annuity, compared with \$6.64 per month for a 10-year certain and continuous annuity (a life annuity with a guarantee of a minimum of 10 years of payments) and \$6.19 for a cash refund annuity, which refunds the unpaid nominal amount of the premium in the event that the annuitant dies before the full amount of the initial premium has been distributed.
 The differences in purchase rates are a function of time and interest rates.
 In addition to the immediate annuities described above, a second broad class of individual annuities is deferred annuities.
 A single-premium deferred annuity, for example, includes a waiting period between the premium payment and the beginning of annuity payouts.
 The promised stream of payments for a given premium is greater for a single-premium deferred annuity than for a single-premium immediate annuity, since the premium is invested and earns returns between the date when it is paid and the date when the payouts begin.
 A variant on such an annuity, one that provides for multiple premium payments, could represent a saving plan for an individual who plans to use an annuity to draw down accumulated resources.
 This is known as an annual-payment annuity.
 It specifies a stream of premiums that the policyholder will pay during the policy's accumulation phase.
 At the conclusion of this phase or possibly some years afterward, the policy enters its liquidation phase and the annuitant and beneficiaries begin to receive payouts from the accumulated principal.
 Annual-payment annuities can be useful planning tools for those who are trying to accumulate the resources to receive a substantial annuity during retirement.
 Single-premium deferred annuities have been the dominant contract in the individual annuity market of the last few decades.
 One of the most popular annuity products is the flexible-premium deferred annuity, which permits annuitants to make cash contributions at times of their choosing and allows the accumulated value of these premium contributions to be converted to an annuity at some future date or specified age of the annuitant.